GSA/fedramp-tailored/_guidance/controls/RA-5.md

 ### RA-5(a) Write the Control
 (Verb) Describe how the (noun) frequencies are defined for each of the (noun) three aspects that follow; and then how the CSP can (verb) provide (noun) positive proof that the scanning frequencies are being followed.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
-The CSP must address the first aspect which is to ensure that the CSP is completing vulnerability scanning at least to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the FedRAMP defined frequency of monthly scanning for operating system/infrastructure; web applications and databases.
+The CSP must address the first aspect which is to ensure that the CSP is completing vulnerability scanning at least to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the FedRAMP defined frequency of monthly scanning for operating system/infrastructure; web applications and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;databases.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 The second requirement also involves frequency of scanning and further mandates that the CSP will implement &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;scanning efforts when new vulnerabilities potentially affecting the system/applications are identified and reported.